Xxx00xxX33/tushare_etf_mcp/README.md

 - **Holdings / components** – Retrieve the latest reported holdings (constituent stocks) of a specific ETF.
 - **Top ETFs by period** – Get top N ETFs ranked by gain/loss for a specific time period (day/week/month).
-Uses fast AkShare API for daily data (2-3s), Tushare for weekly/monthly data (20-40s).
+All data sourced from Tushare for consistency and reliability.
+Expected response time: 15-40 seconds depending on period.

 ### Running locally